scipy-lectures/scientific-python-lectures/intro/scipy.rst

     array([-1.30644003])

-A possible issue with this approach is that, if the function has local minima (is not convex), the algorithm may find these local minima instead of the global minimum depending on the initial point: ::
+A possible issue with this approach is that, if the function has local minima the algorithm may find these local minima instead of the global minimum depending on the initial point: ::

     >>> optimize.fmin_bfgs(f, 3, disp=0)